 1. Building your blockchain.

-Blockchain is a system designed to record information in a way that makes it difficult or impossible to change, hack, or cheat the system.
+Blockchain is designed to record information that makes it difficult or impossible to change, hack, or cheat the system.

 The decentralised database managed by multiple participants is known as Distributed Ledger Technology (DLT).

-Building a blockchain requires coding and technical skills on every level, which makes it a huge and challenging project, to begin with.
+Building a blockchain requires coding and technical skills on every level, making it a vast and challenging project.

 To begin building a blockchain, there are various things that you need to set in place before work begins up to completion.